Anti-Oppression & Liberatory Practice

 (also known as love)

-I aim for my thoughts, words and deeds to be oriented toward integrating truth, love and courage in action to preserve what serves life and challenge what doesn’t.
+I aim for my thoughts, words and deeds to be fiercely oriented toward integrating truth, love and courage in action to preserve what serves life and challenge what doesn’t.

 “Nonviolence is a way of being and living that orients, in thought, word and deed, towards integrating love, truth, and courage in individual and collective action that is aimed at preserving what serves life and challenging what doesn’t to transform itself so the human family can realign with life.